Published: 10th August 2023

 We’ve also got shoes and trainers covered, with Clarks, Aldo, Shoe Zone, Decathlon, Rubber Sole, Zalando and Selfridges offering discounted vouchers.
 Let’s not forget everything your children need once they’re at school.
 Stationery items are available in the supermarkets mentioned above, but you’ll also find WHSmith, Ryman, and Hobbycraft on our Discounts Platform.

-With Sodexo Engage’s Discounts Platform as part of your employee benefits offering, you’ll be giving your employees access to discounted vouchers with all these retailers, making the best deals even better!
+With Pluxee Discounts as part of your employee benefits offering, you’ll be giving your employees access to discounted vouchers with all these retailers, making the best deals even better!

 Savings in Action